-Scottish design museum creates interactive learning resources that reflect the innovative, global and democratising themes in their recent exhibitions.
+The Scottish design museum creates interactive learning resources that reflect the innovative, global and democratising themes in their recent exhibitions.
 This case study demonstrates some of the key benefits of a virtual museum exhibition.

 Three years ago Scotland’s first design museum opened in the city of Dundee.
 ThingLink spoke to Chris Lewis and Julie Muir from V&A Dundee about how ThingLink changed the way that the museum creates their learning resources and has helped them increase accessibility in many different ways.

 “During lockdown, we asked ourselves – Should we be doing things differently?
 So we did what a design museum should be doing – which is redesigning to fit the situation that was going on – and ThingLink was part of that.”
 Julie Muir, V&A Dundee